BrookMaoDev/MultiClock/README.md

 ## Usage Instructions

+1. Head on over to [http://multiclock.brookmaodev.me/](http://multiclock.brookmaodev.me/)
-1. Click the 'Create Game' button and fill out the form to create a new game that users can join.
+2. Click the 'Create Game' button and fill out the form to create a new game that users can join.
-2. Have your friends click the 'Join Game' button and fill out the form to join the game.
+3. Have your friends click the 'Join Game' button and fill out the form to join the game.
-3. Once everyone has joined, click 'Start' to begin the multiplayer clock.
+4. Once everyone has joined, click 'Start' to begin the multiplayer clock.

 ![Demo](demo.gif)